Loading...

 A brief history: The roots of Ballet date back to European ethnic/folk dances copied by the Italian court during the Renaissance for aristocratic entertainment.
 An Italian social dance with choreographic elements, "balleto" or ballet, made its way to France in the 16th century where dancing masters instructed children and choreographed increasingly elaborate performances with sets, costumes and story elements.
 In the 17th century court, King Louis XIV emerged as a figurehead of ballet's codification, establishing the Royal Academy of Dance where Pierre Beauchamp established the five traditional rotated positions.
 Russia, subsequently, played a major role in Ballet's further development and Russian dancers are often credited with "perfecting" the technique.
 Through the Baroque Period and into the Romantic Era and beyond, Ballet gained six codified teaching styles which are often adapted and/or mixed for ballet classes around the world (the Vaganova, Cecchetti Method, and RAD methods being the most common).

-For a more comprehensive history of ballet: Apollo's Angels by Jennifer Homans and Night's Dancer: The Life of Janet Collins by Yael Tamar Lewin
+- Night’s Dancer: The Life of Janet Collins by Yael Tamar Lewin (History book)

 Pointe | Pointe class is for students with strong ballet training who are interested in starting/revisiting pointe work.
 Each hour-long class is divided into two parts: strengthening and variation work.
 All students work at the barre on strengthening, participate in short exercises across the floor, and receive feedback on how to improve their technique and safety.
 On a basis of strength, safety, and overall readiness, some students may be asked to change to flat shoes as the class progresses to more difficult variations.
 With improvement and teacher permission, beginning/intermediate level pointe dancers will have the opportunity to work in pointe shoes for longer periods of time throughout class.